JoobyPM/clusterize-lazy/docs/API.md

 ### Is there built‑in keyboard navigation?

 Clusterize sets `tabindex="0"` on the content container so it can receive focus.
 Combine it with `scrollToRow` for custom keyboard controls.

+### How does cache eviction work?

+When `autoEvict` is enabled, cached rows older than `cacheTTL` milliseconds are automatically evicted from memory.
+This prevents unbounded memory growth during long scrolling sessions.
+The default `cacheTTL` is 5 minutes (300,000 ms).
+Set `autoEvict: false` to disable eviction entirely.

+### What's the difference between `buffer` and `prefetchRows`?

+- `buffer`: Extra rows rendered above and below the viewport for smooth scrolling
+- `prefetchRows`: Additional rows fetched ahead of time to prevent skeleton flashes during fast scrolling

+By default, `prefetchRows` equals `buffer`, but you can tune them independently for optimal performance.

+### How can I prevent skeleton flashes during fast scrolling?

+Increase `prefetchRows` to fetch more data ahead of the viewport.
+The system automatically fetches `prefetchRows` beyond the current buffer zone, reducing the chance of showing skeleton rows during rapid scrolling.